Instant Pot Shrimp Boil

 How to Make Instant Pot Shrimp Boil

-1. Layer Ingredients.
-In the following order, layer the potatoes, sausage, corn, bay leaves, garlic, and shrimp inside the inner pot.
+1. Layer ingredients.
+In the following order, add the diced potatoes, sliced sausage, corn, bay leaves, garlic, and shrimp to the inner pot.
+Pour in the beer (or stock) and fresh lemon juice, then sprinkle with Old Bay seasoning.

-1. Pressure Cook.
-Place the lid on instant pot and make sure the vent knob is sealed.
-Set to cook High Pressure for 2 minutes.
+1. Pressure cook.
+Place the lid on the Instant Pot and make sure the vent knob is sealed, then use the Manual or Pressure Cook button and set to cook on High Pressure for 2 minutes.

-1. Prepare Lemon Butter.
+1. Prepare lemon butter.
 In a small bowl, combine melted butter, additional fresh lemon juice, and minced parsley together.
+You can do this while the shrimp boil is pressure-cooking to maximize the time.

-1. Toss and Serve.
+2. Season and serve.
 Remove the bay leaves and pour the lemon butter over the shrimp boil.
 Serve immediately with hot sauce on the side.

-Shrimp Boil is an all-one meal that is traditionally spread out on sheet pans or newspapers after cooking.
-I personally recommend serving Instant Pot Shrimp Boil on a platter that can retain all the delicious cooking juices, as they are perfect to soak up with Italian bread or crusty Dutch oven bread.
+Shrimp Boil is traditionally spread out on sheet pans or newspapers after cooking.
+I personally recommend serving this Old Bay Instant Pot Shrimp Boil on a platter that can retain all the delicious cooking juices, as those juices are perfect for soaking up with homemade Italian bread or crusty whole wheat Dutch oven bread.

 Do you have to use frozen jumbo shrimp?

-YES!
-If you use fresh or defrosted shrimp or shrimp that is smaller in size, such as medium or large shrimp, your shrimp will overcook in the time it takes for your potatoes and corn to cook.
+Yes!
+If you use fresh or defrosted shrimp, or smaller shrimp such as medium or large, they will overcook in the time it takes to cook your potatoes and corn.

 For a spicier Cajun-style Shrimp Boil, use 1 tablespoon each of both Old Bay and Cajun Seasoning rather than 2 tablespoons of Old Bay Seasoning.